Learn San Jose style popping, strutting and flowmation from one of the originators, Money B

 Money B and Playboy Rob, 1982

 Because of all these interconnected stories, I feel a sacred calling.
 This dance isn’t just a collection of moves and techniques; it’s an incredible vessel of many stories, created, guarded, and passed on by many hands before mine.
 When I think of all of those people who have given a piece of themselves to the dance, the sense of responsibility to honor and carry it forward only deepens.
-That’s why I put this course together — so the legacy of this dance continues to grow in the right hands.
+That’s why I put this course together with Money B—so the legacy of this dance continues to grow in the right hands.

 Playboyz Inc in San Jose, 2023, from left to right: MT Pop, Poppin' Fresh, Maze, Jermz, Prince Ali, My-Linh, Edidaz, Styx, Ray, Freddie, Los.
 Front and center: Money B